Dera-Enebeli/RealEstate/README.md

 A passionate self-taught frontend developer from Nigeria-

-You can reach me on : Deraslogic@gmail.com
+- 📧 How can your reach me:
+Deraslogic@gmail.com
 <!---
 Dera-Enebeli/Dera-Enebeli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.